Public school (United Kingdom): Victorian period

-Early and mid 20th century
+Early and mid-20th century

+Frederick William Sanderson, Headmaster of Oundle School, initiated educational reforms at the turn of the century.
+Oundle became the first school to create an engineering curriculum as well as teaching biochemistry and agriculture.

 There was a further expansion in public school education in the interwar years.
 New schools such as Rendcomb (1920), Stowe (1923), Canford (1923), Bryanston (1928) and Millfield (1935) were established.

 In 1942 the then President of the Board of Education Rab Butler appointed a Committee on Public Schools under the leadership of David Fleming.
 The committee was tasked to "consider means whereby the association between the Public Schools and the general educational system of the country could be developed and extended".
 The Fleming Report (1944) entitled The Public Schools and the General Education System defined a public school as a member of the Governing Bodies Association or the Headmasters' Conference.
 The Fleming Committee recommended that one-quarter of the places at the public schools should be assigned to a national bursary scheme for children who would benefit from boarding.
 A key advocate was the post-war Minister of Education Ellen Wilkinson, but the proposed national bursary scheme never got into legislation in that post-war age of severe budget constraints.
 The Conservative government elected in 1951 did not adopt the proposal.
 It failed because it was not a high priority for either party, money was tight, there was wavering support from both public schools and local education authorities, and no consensus was reached on how to select the pupils to participate.